stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 It takes time for changes to the DNS system to be implemented.
 Typically, it can take anywhere from a few hours to a day, depending on your Time To Live (TTL) settings in the registrar's control panel.
 In the example above, the TTL is 14,400 seconds, or 4 hours.
 {% enddocs%}

-#### Enabling the custom domain in Stormpath's ID Site configuration
+#### Enabling the Custom Domain in Stormpath's ID Site Configuration

 After making your subdomain an alias of your support ID Site on Stormpath, you must enable a custom domain in the Stormpath.
 If you omit this step, your subdomain will point to a error page rather than your ID Site.